The contribution of supermassive black holes in stripped nuclei to the supermassive black hole population of UCDs and galaxy clusters: Methods

-The model calculates the velocity of each particle, from which the velocity dispersion, $\sigma$, of the star cluster can be calculated.
-We set up clusters with and without supermassive black holes, calculate their velocity dispersions, and from that, the mass elevation ratio $\Psi_{sim} = \sigma_{BH}^2/\sigma_{noBH}^2$ where $\sigma_{BH}^2$ and $\sigma_{noBH}^2$ are the velocity dispersions with and without a supermassive black hole, respectively.
-To exclude outliers, stars in the models containing black holes that have higher velocities than the fastest-moving stars in the models without black holes are removed before the calculation of $\sigma_{BH}$.
+The model calculates the velocity of each particle, from which the star cluster's velocity dispersion, $\sigma$, can be calculated.
+We set up clusters with and without supermassive black holes, calculate their velocity dispersions, and from that, the mass elevation ratio $\Psi$\textsubscript{sim} = $\sigma$\textsubscript{BH}\textsuperscript{2}/$\sigma$\textsubscript{noBH}\textsuperscript{2} where $\sigma$\textsubscript{BH}\textsuperscript{2} and $\sigma$\textsubscript{noBH}\textsuperscript{2} are the velocity dispersions with and without a supermassive black hole, respectively.
+To exclude outliers, stars in the models containing black holes with higher velocities than the fastest-moving stars in the models without black holes are removed before calculating $\sigma$\textsubscript{BH}.

-This modelled value of the mass elevation ratio can then be compared with observations of the dynamical and stellar population M/L ratios of observed UCDs, $\Psi_{obs} = (M/L)_{dyn}/ (M/L)_{pop}$.
-Note that the observers' calculation of $(M/L)_{pop}$ is subject to modelling uncertainties such as the ages and metallicities of the stellar population, and the estimation of $(M/L)_{dyn}$ is subject to uncertainties in properties such as the measured velocity dispersion $\sigma$, the density profile, and the assumed distance to the UCD.
+This modelled value of the mass elevation ratio can then be compared with observations of the dynamical and stellar population M/L ratios of observed UCDs, $\Psi$\textsubscript{obs} = (M/L)\textsubscript{dyn}/ (M/L)\textsubscript{pop}.
+Note that the observers' calculation of (M/L)\textsubscript{pop} is subject to modelling uncertainties such as the ages and metallicities of the stellar population, and the estimation of (M/L)\textsubscript{dyn} is subject to uncertainties in properties such as the measured velocity dispersion $\sigma$, the density profile, and the assumed distance to the UCD.